- cast iron ()

-Composite take-up housings for SKF Food Line are used in Y-unit series listed in table 2.
-The units incorporate stainless steel Y-bearings or Y-bearings with zinc-coated rings, either filled with a food-grade grease.
+Composite take-up housings for the SKF Food Line are used in the ball bearing unit series listed in table 2.
+The units incorporate stainless steel insert bearings or insert bearings with zinc-coated rings, both types filled with a food-grade grease.
 The housings cannot be ordered as separate products.

 To protect the bearing arrangement at the end of a shaft, and to avoid the possibility of an accident caused by an exposed shaft end, depending on their design take-up housings are able to accommodate one of the following end cover designs:

 If not used with sealed units (designation suffix DFH), end covers are supplied as accessories and must be ordered separately.
-The designations together with the distance A5 that the end cover protrudes from the housing (fig. 5, fig. 6) are listed in the product tables (→ Take-up housings for Y-bearings, Y-bearing take-up units).
+The designations together with the distance A5 that the end cover protrudes from the housing (fig. 5, fig. 6) are listed in the product tables:

-The complete assortment of end covers for Y-bearing housings and units is listed in the product table.
+The complete assortment of end covers for insert bearing housings and units is listed in the product table.